mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

 @par Example Description

-This example describes how to configure and use GPIOs through the HAL API.
+How to configure and use GPIOs through the HAL API

 PD.08, PD.09, PD.10 and PD.11 IOs (configured in output pushpull mode) toggle in a forever loop.
 On STM32072B-EVAL board these IOs are connected to LED1, LED2, LED3 and LED4.